• Català

 • Sweet Moment

-Main festival dessert, anise and pine nut coca
+Local festival dessert: anise and pine nut coca

 • Petit Fours

-We start this journey with the four seasons of the year and we will end it with a walk through the forest, looking at the ground and observing everything we can find in it...
+We began this journey with the four seasons of the year and we say goodbye with a walk, looking down at the forest floor.

 *At Ibaya, we allow combining two different menus at the same table